 This formulation updates and completes the one carried out in February 2019.
-Like the previous formulation, it is based on the recognition and positive assessment of the Company's historical background, a commercial company founded in 1901; of its current identity and reality, of its status as a large company in the energy industry and as an economic and social player and driver of undeniable importance for all of its Stakeholders and for the communities in which it does business; and of an entity that is a determined participant in defending human rights, in contributing to the achievement of the Sustainable Development Goals ("SDGs") approved by the United Nations (UN), and in meeting Environmental, Social and Governance (ESG) requirements within its area of activity and in the context of the global society of our times, which faces major challenges and opportunities like the energy transition, digital transformation, climate change and its own sustainability.
+Like the previous formulation, it is based on the recognition and positive assessment of the Company's historical background, a commercial company founded in 1901; of its current identity and reality, of its status as a large company in the energy industry and as an economic and social player and driver of undeniable importance for all of its Stakeholders and in the countries and territories in which Iberdrola is present; and of an entity that is a determined participant in defending human rights, in contributing to the achievement of the Sustainable Development Goals ("SDGs") approved by the United Nations (UN), and in meeting Environmental, Social and Governance (ESG) requirements within its area of activity and in the context of contemporary global society, which faces major challenges and opportunities like the energy transition, digital transformation, climate change and its own sustainability.